 The Group's objectives when managing capital are to safeguard its ability to continue as a going concern in order to explore and develop its petroleum and natural gas properties.
 The Group manages the components of shareholders' equity and makes adjustments to these components in response to the Group's business objectives and the economic climate.
 To maintain or adjust its capital structure, the Group may issue new common shares or debt instruments or borrow money or acquire or convey interests in other assets.
-The Group does not anticipate the payment of dividends in the foreseeable future.
+The Group does not anticipate the payment of dividends for twelve months from the date of these financial statements.